AstarAeroespacial/rustar-gs/modem/README.md

-Demodulation executes GNU radio flowgraphs under the hood.
+Demodulation executes GNU Radio flowgraphs under the hood.
+The host system must have a working GNU Radio installation, either on the global scope or in a virtual environment.

+I will now provide instructions for setting up GNU Radio in a virtual environment, both on Linux and Windows.

+# On Windows

 A Python virtual environment with conda is created with the required stuff.

 Guide: https://wiki.gnuradio.org/index.php/CondaInstall